DanteTrb/ai-consulting/README.md

 Welcome to the official portfolio of **Dante Trabassi**, Data Scientist | Biomedical Engineer, PhD candidate, and AI Research Fellow at Sapienza University of Rome.

-This website showcases my most impactful projects at the intersection of:
+This website showcases my main projects at the intersection of:

 - 🧬 Artificial Intelligence in Healthcare
 - 🦿 Biomechanics & Movement Analysis